SalmanNajah/SalmanNajah/README.md

 <h2 align="center">💡 A Bit About Me</h2>

-- 💻 **Currently working** on building full-stack applications using the **MERN stack** and diving deeper into **DSA**.
+- 💻 **Currently working** on building full-stack applications using the **MERN stack** and also learning DSA.
-- 🎯 **Always learning** new tools, frameworks, and technologies to stay ahead in the tech world.
+- 🎯 **Always learning** and expanding my skills with new tools and technologies.
-- 🧑‍🏫 **Mentor and collaborator** with a passion for teaching, sharing knowledge, and working on team-driven projects.
+- 🧑‍🏫 **Mentor and collaborator**, passionate about teaching others and working on team projects.
-- 💼 **Seeking opportunities** to solve real-world problems and create meaningful impacts through coding.
+- 💼 **Seeking opportunities** to make a real impact through coding.

 ---